 Types of Japanese sweet potatoes to use

-There are various types of sweet potatoes in Japan, and their sweetness varies depending on the variety.
-Therefore, some readers might be wondering which variety of Japanese sweet potato is suitable for this dish, but you don't need to worry about it.
-In other words, you can use any type of Japanese sweet potato for this dish.
+There are various types of Japanese sweet potatoes, and their sweetness depends on the variety.
+Therefore, some readers might wonder which variety is suitable for this dish, but there is no need to worry.
+In other words, you can use any type of Japanese sweet potato.

 Taste contrast effect